nikolay-turpitko/structor/README.md

 It's simpler to illustrate on examples, see examples in tests and [Godoc](http://godoc.org/github.com/nikolay-turpitko/structor).

-Possible use cases:
+## Possible use cases

-- take a struct, filled up from configuration file using `github.com/spf13/viper` and compute additional fields:
+- take a struct, filled up from configuration file using [github.com/spf13/viper](https://github.com/spf13/viper) and compute additional fields:

   * replace referencies in settings to their values (for example base URL in othre URLs); also: templates in the settings themeselves, not in the tags